Guide to non-religious funerals Blog

 Typically, these songs are either ones the deceased loved themselves, or ones that could describe the deceased in a certain way that would be emotive to the people in the service.
 Alternatively, upbeat songs can also be used to make the service more of a celebration of life - which the deceased may have intended to keep spirits lifted during the sad day.

 Typically, religious funerals often take place in a place of worship, such as a church, temple or cathedrals.
 However, when attending or planning a non-religious funeral, although the location of the service itself may stay the same (for logistical reasons), parts of the service, or the wake, can be in any sort of location.
 For example, your local football stadium or even your back garden may be a place you feel the deceased would be comfortable - so holding part of the funeral there would be more flexible when having a non-religious funeral.

 Planning a non-religious funeral

 Often, when deciding whether someone who's passed away should have a non-religious funeral or a religious one, the answer may be clear.
-However, in order to ensure that all your wishes are known and organised before your time comes, you might consider organising a prepaid funeral plan.
-Here at Open Prepaid Funerals, all of our funeral plans can be priced individually to match your preference, or nominated funeral director - and it would save your family from financial burden when the time comes.
+However, in order to ensure that your wishes are known and organised before your time comes, you might consider organising a prepaid funeral plan.
+Here at Open Prepaid Funerals, all of our funeral plans can be created to match your preferences.

 Planning a funeral can be extremely stressful for a bereaved family - so by having a prepaid funeral plan laid out, this can alleviate emotional stress for your loved ones.
 Find out more about how funeral plans work from our guide, and learn about the different types of prepaid funeral plans we have here at Open Prepaid Funerals.